XFT: Unlocking the Power of Code Instruction Tuning by Simply Merging Upcycled Mixture-of-Experts

 Program synthesis (or code generation) is a long-standing problem explored since the early days of computer science~\cite{manna1971toward}.
 Recently, instruction tuning of code \llmfull{s} (\llm{s}) has been used to improve many coding tasks~\cite{codealpaca, luo2023wizardcoder, wei2023magicoder}, such as text-to-code generation~\cite{chen2021evaluating, austin2021program}, code completion~\cite{cassano2022multiple}, and data science engineering~\cite{lai2022ds1000}.

-A typical instruction tuning flow involves two steps~\cite{zhang2023instruction}: (i) curating an instruction dataset of instruction-output pairs, where the instruction reflects human intents in natural language and the output includes explained code snippets that correspond to the intent; and (ii) supervised fine-tuning of pre-trained \llm on the instruction dataset.
-In the realm of code, multiple instruction-tuning methods have been proposed to curate high-quality instruction datasets.
+A typical instruction tuning flow involves two steps~\cite{zhang2023instruction}: (i) curating an instruction dataset of instruction-output pairs, where the instruction reflects human intents in natural language and the output includes target code snippets that correspond to the intent; and (ii) supervised fine-tuning of pre-trained \llm on the instruction dataset.
+In the realm of code instruction tuning, most recent works have been focusing on curating high-quality instruction datasets.
 For example, \textit{Code \evolinstruct}~\cite{luo2023wizardcoder} uses \chatgpt to obtain complex synthetic code instructions with heuristic prompts, while \ossinstruct~\cite{wei2023magicoder} prompts \chatgpt to generate new coding problems by drawing inspiration from open source code snippets.
-While existing work focuses on the data perspectives of instruction tuning, they all follow the standard SFT, leaving room for exploring advanced training schemes.
+Since existing works focus on the data perspectives of instruction tuning, they all follow the standard SFT, leaving room for exploring advanced training schemes.